Take the Bull by the Horns

 Answer

-She took the bull by the horns instead of waiting.
+She took the bull by the horns and solved a major issue.

 ℹ️ Other Useful Pages